smallcolin/smallcolin.com/README.md

 Basic code* for smallcolin.com

-*At present it is only as single page with a work in progress message.
+*At present it is only as single page website with a work in progress message.